-Rwanda stands out as one of few countries in the world on track to achieve the Millennium Development Goals of cutting maternal and child mortality.
 Despite extreme poverty and the legacy of the 1994 genocide, Rwanda has already halved the number of deaths of children under five and is now driving through an ambitious program to save even more lives.
 We're a vital part of this process.

-Unless otherwise noted, facts and statistics have been sourced from Save the Children’s State of the World's Mothers report.
-You can access detailed data here.
+Unless otherwise noted, facts and statistics have been sourced from Save the Children’s 2017 End of Childhood Report.